jnv/lists/README.md

 ## Non-technical

+* [50](https://github.com/svaksha/50) – Grants, scholarships and FA that encourages diversity in STEM fields among half the world's population.
 * [Annual-Reading-List](https://github.com/davidskeck/Annual-Reading-List) – A list of things to read every year.

   > I feel like a lot of people read important ideas once and never get the chance to implement them.
 The purpose of this list is that ideas that are important to me get the chance to take hold in my mind.
 By reading these works annually, I will be introduced to these ideas again and again until they become habitual to me.